Peterror/Peterror/README.md

 - 👋 Hi, I’m @Peterror
 - 👀 I’m interested in AI 🧠, robotics 🤖 and finance 📉📈
-- 🌱 I’m currently learning ML and technical analisys.
+- 🌱 I’m currently building an Android Jetpack Compose app.
-- 📫 Reach me on Discord: Piotr Zieliński#1234
+- 💵 Working in automotive

 <!---
 Peterror/Peterror is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.